The Wrong Side of the Generation Gap

 My generation took heat for being jaded and cynical.
 I think those charges were overblown, but we did strive for a certain toughness, a certain attitude of, "there's nothing the world can do to me that I can't laugh off."
 One can question how psychologically healthy such an attitude is but I still admire it.
 And I don't see it on kids these days.
 (Now get off my lawn!)

-However, recently I began thinking a little deeper about this perceived fragility in Millennials and Gen Z. And I started to understand why it may have come about.
-Millennials, as is often noted, entered the workforce at about the worst time in human history.
+However, recently I began thinking a little deeper about this perceived fragility in Millennials and Gen Z and I started to understand why it may have come about.
+Millennials, as often noted, entered the workforce at about the worst time in human history.
 The economy was tanking and jobs were drying up.
-The first wave of automation and offshoring was assaulting the middle class.
+The first waves of automation and offshoring were assaulting the middle class.
 On top of that, higher education, often touted as a ticket to the good life was becoming more and more expensive.
 After being hit early on with such a double whammy it’s not surprising that Millenials are struggling to keep up with previous generation's rates of income and home ownership.